balcoder/webpack5_starter_2020/README.md

 Clone the repository to your chosen folder and run

+`npm install` _installs dev dependencies_

-`npm run build` _builds the dist folder with all your files_ `npm run dev` _does same as build above but also runs the dev server and opens browser on port 3000 and tracks changes use this while developing_
+`npm run dev` _does same as build below but also runs the dev server and opens browser on port 3000 and tracks changes use this while developing_

+`npm run build` _builds the dist folder with all your files. make sure to change mode to production (as per below) in the webpack.config file if you want to compress all images and compress all html js and css for production ready code_

 ## To use for production